Loading calculators...

 Fetching calculator categories and tools for this section.

-Sum five exam domains commonly taught with the Clinical Dehydration Scale tradition: general appearance, sunken eyes, mucous membranes, tears, and skin pinch / turgor (each scored 0–2).
-The total (0–10) maps to minimal / mild / moderate / severe teaching bands that echo oral rehydration and escalation discussions—not percent dehydration, not WHO IMCI certification, and not a replacement for in-person pediatric assessment.
-Explore medical & health calculators.
+Score five Clinical Dehydration Scale exam domains (each 0–2): general appearance, sunken eyes, mucous membranes, tears, and skin pinch/turgor.
+Sum 0–10 maps to minimal / mild / moderate / severe teaching bands with ORS Plan A/B/C context.
+Pair with our maintenance fluid calculator.
+Not percent dehydration, not WHO IMCI certification, not emergency triage.

 Moderate pattern (total 5–7, educational)